-This extra hair coupled with decreased peripheral blood flow results in increased body temperatures.
-During the heat and humidity of the summer (particularly in more southern regions), the animals’ inability to dissipate its body heat results in significant heat stress.
-Heat stress is very hard on cattle and results in decreased feed intake, decreased weight gain and milk production and poor breeding efficiency.
+Coupled with decreased peripheral blood flow, this extra hair results in increased body temperature.
+During the heat and humidity of the summer — particularly further south — the animal’s inability to dissipate body heat results in significant heat stress, which can result in decreased feed intake, decreased weight gain and milk production, and poor breeding efficiency.

-There are many management techniques that can be employed to help deal with heat stress, particularly that caused by fescue.
-Below are a few.
+The following management techniques can help cattle deal with heat stress, particularly stress caused by fescue.

 - Provide adequate access to cool, clean drinking water.
-Access to cool water is essential to help the animal cool its body temperature.
-Locate waterers in shady locations and keep above ground water lines shaded.
-Managers should check water temperature at the trough.
-An increase in water temperature from 70° to 95° F will more than double cattle water requirements!
+Access to cool water is essential to helping the animal cool its body temperature.
+Locate waterers in shady locations and keep above-ground water lines shaded.
+Managers should check water temperature at the trough — and take note: an increase in water temperature from 70° to 95° Fahrenheit will more than double the animal’s water requirements!

 - Provide shade.
-During very hot periods, make sure cattle have shade during the hottest parts of the day.
+During very hot periods, make sure cattle have access to shade throughout the hottest times of the day.
 Avoid using pastures that don’t provide this relief.

 - Rotate cattle to non-fescue pastures.
-Research has shown that cattle body temperatures will recover somewhat within 3 to 12 days when cattle are removed from infected fescue pastures; however complete recovery from the effects of fescue toxicosis is not likely in the short term.
+Research has shown that, when cattle are removed from infected fescue pastures, their body temperatures recover in part within three to 12 days.
+However, complete recovery from the effects of fescue toxicosis is not likely in the short term.

 - Keep fescue seedheads clipped.
 If pasture rotation is not an option, manage pastures to minimize the amount of seedheads consumed by cattle.
-The endophyte concentrates in the seedhead and is a very potent source of ergot alkaloids.
-You can avoid seedheads by grazing pastures close or by regular mowing if cattle aren’t able to keep up with forage growth.
+The endophyte concentrates in the seedhead, which is a potent source of ergot alkaloids.
+Avoid seedheads by grazing pastures closely or by mowing regularly if cattle aren’t able to keep up with forage growth.

-- Provide access to high quality mineral supplementation.
-The reasons for this are two-fold.
-First, we know that cattle have a higher water requirement during periods of heat stress, thus they will have higher urine output.
-Cattle will quickly lose essential electrolytes such as sodium and magnesium under these conditions.
+- Provide access to high-quality mineral supplementation.
+This technique is beneficial in two ways.
+First, we know that cattle have higher water requirements during periods of heat stress, resulting in higher urine outputs.
+In these conditions, cattle will quickly lose essential electrolytes, such as sodium and magnesium.
 Additionally, we know that the fescue endophyte interferes with copper nutrition.
-Given that copper interacts with a number of other minerals in the body, the fescue endophyte ends up throwing a number of minerals off balance.
-Supplementation with a high quality mineral and vitamin supplement with adequate levels of potassium, magnesium, salt, copper, zinc and other trace minerals and vitamins will go a long way towards balancing out the nutritional shortfalls caused by fescue-induced heat stress.
+Given that copper interacts with a number of other minerals in the body, the fescue endophyte also throws these minerals off-balance.
+As such, supplementing a high-quality mineral and vitamin supplement that provides adequate levels of potassium, magnesium, salt, copper, zinc and other trace minerals and vitamins will go a long way toward balancing the nutritional shortfalls caused by fescue-induced heat stress.

-We can nutritionally fortify our cattle to be better equipped to deal with the negative effects of heat stress caused by the fescue endophyte.
-One of the easiest ways to do this is with SWEETLIX® CopperHead® Fescue Max minerals.
-These highly palatable minerals are specially formulated for cattle on fescue forages and contain essential electrolytes in addition to a high quality trace mineral and vitamin package.
-SWEETLIX CopperHead Fescue Max contain a combination of organic and inorganic sources of copper, zinc, manganese and cobalt for increased bioavailability.
+Nutritionally fortifying our cattle will help them be better equipped to deal with the negative effects of heat stress caused by the fescue endophyte.
+One of the most convenient options is SWEETLIX® CopperHead® Fescue Max minerals.
+These highly palatable minerals, specially formulated for cattle on fescue forages, contain essential electrolytes and a high-quality trace mineral and vitamin package.
+SWEETLIX CopperHead Fescue Max minerals include a combination of organic and inorganic sources of copper, zinc, manganese and cobalt for increased bioavailability.

 Heat stress is a very real concern for cattle owners utilizing fescue pastures during the summer months.
-You can help cattle regulate their body temperature by providing cool water and shade.
-You can also limit the amount of ergot alkaloids ingested by limiting grazing of fescue seedheads.
-Finally, you can nutritionally fortify cattle to better handle heat stress.
-One such nutritional option is SWEETLIX CopperHead Fescue Max minerals.
+You can help your cattle regulate their body temperatures by providing them with cool water and shade and by protecting them from ingesting ergot alkaloids through limiting grazing of fescue seedheads.
+You can also nutritionally fortify your cattle with a product like SWEETLIX CopperHead Fescue Max minerals.

-Ask for SWEETLIX by name at your local SWEETLIX dealer or call 1-87-SWEETLIX to speak with a SWEETLIX nutritionist for more information.
+Ask for SWEETLIX by name at your local SWEETLIX dealer, or call 1-87-SWEETLIX to speak with a SWEETLIX nutritionist.